Education Programme

 "We are living in a new economy - powered by technology, fuelled by information, and driven by knowledge."

+The education model that had been traditionally rolled out in Matt Talbot incorporated modular learning reinforced by one to one mentoring support, focus on study skills and assignment completion.
 We felt that critical thinking, problem solving and communication were constant themes that shone through in other aspects of programme content and our revised educational approach should emanate from this concept.

 Read More